ANSozontov/kazakhstan_2025/README.md

-Raw data & source code for the artice:
+Raw data & source code for the article:

 # Spider (Arachnida, Araneae) fauna of the lowland part of the Balkhash-Alakol basin (SE Kazakhstan): an integrated assessment // Biodiversity Data Journal.
 2025. (submited)